After 500 years of democracy all Switzerland has produced is the cuckoo clock: so said Harry Lime, Orson Welles’ character in The Third Man.

-Made by self-described hacker, trainspotter and map addict Vasile Coțovanu, it uses data from the federal railways organisation SSB to show the movement of trains across the country in real time.
+Made by the self-described hacker, trainspotter and map addict Vasile Coțovanu, the interactive rail map uses data from the federal railway organisation SSB to show the movement of trains across the country in real time.
 If you’re too impatient to watch the trains crawl across the map, you can speed the whole thing up.
 If you feel the need to follow a particular train, you can do that, too.

 The map is not actually live, as such: it uses timetable data to show where trains are meant to be, so doesn’t show delays and so forth.
 But Swiss trains have such a reputation for punctuality that the joke is the locals set their watches to the trains – so we can be fairly sure what we’re seeing is spot on.

-But as well as providing a natural barrier that would make Donald Trump go green with envy (what colour does green and orange make?), the mountains have been a huge obstacle for the engineers tasked with building the country’s rail system.
+But as well as providing a natural barrier that would make Donald Trump go green with envy, the mountains have been a huge obstacle for the engineers tasked with building the country’s rail system.

 This map shows the rail network in its entirety: note the concentration of red to the north, representing the Swiss Plateau.
-Hemmed in to the north by the Jura Mountains and to the south by the mighty Alps, this stretch of relatively flat land was an obvious choice for settlers, and although it only covers 30 per cent of the country, two thirds of the total population lives there.
+Hemmed in to the north by the Jura Mountains and to the south by the mighty Alps, this stretch of relatively flat land was an obvious choice for settlers, and although it only covers 30% of the country, two-thirds of the total population lives there.

 In the rest of the country, though, rail coverage really thins out.
 Tunnels and difficult spiral climbs are necessary for trains taking on the mountainous south.